tcharding/simple-tor/README.md

 ### TODO

 1. Act as a client:
-   - Connect to a well known hidden service i.e., do a HTTP request to an onion addressed web page.
+   - Connect to an onion service i.e., do a HTTP request.

 2. Act as a server:
    - Expose a hidden service